Mdlglobal-atlassian-net/memdocs.pt-pt/memdocs/configmgr/osd/understand/task-sequence-variables.md

 (entrada)

-Se a variável [OSDMigrateLocalAccounts](#OSDMigrateLocalAccounts) for, `true`esta variável deve conter a palavra-passe atribuída a *todas as* contas locais migradas.
+Se a variável [OSDMigrateLocalAccounts](#OSDMigrateLocalAccounts) `true` for, esta variável deve conter a palavra-passe atribuída a *todas as* contas locais migradas.
 UsMT atribui a mesma senha a todas as contas locais migradas.
 Considere esta senha como temporária, e mude-a mais tarde por outro método.

 ### <a name="osdmigratemode"></a><a name="OSDMigrateMode"></a>OSDMigrateMode